tiby312/dinotree_report/design2.md

 When rebalancing, it is much easier to do it with two seperate arrays intsead of a heterogeneous array.
 The heterogenous array laid out in dfs in order made up of node types and bot types would give you better memory locality as you decended the tree, but comes at much complcation with memory alignment.
 Also, since the size of the bots are variable based on the number type used for the bounding box, its possible that there doesnt exist a good alignment to allow the bots and nodes to be placed compactle interspersed next to each other.
 The result of that would be a lot of dead memory space inbetween the elements of the array.

-## Level of indirection vs none for elements in the tree.
+## Level of indirection vs None for elements in the tree.

 It is important to note that what we are trying to speed up is the collision finding.
 This is the potentially n^2 computation.
 It is worth it shifting everything around in memory if it allows us to remove one level of indirection inside of the computationally expensive n^2 computation.
 The main benefit that comes from removing the level of indirection is cache coherency.
 If we just have pointers to all the objects in the tree, Then for every collision check we do against two objects, its possible that is a cache miss.
 This becomes a problem for large n.